PracticingDeveloper/practicingruby.com/_posts/2013-09-05-improving-legacy-systems.md

 categories: articles
 author: Jordan Byron
 permalink: articles/improving-legacy-systems
+summary: Experience the challenge of overhauling one of Practicing Ruby's oldest features.
+  (w.
+Jordan Byron)
+issue_number: '7.4'
 ---

 When you look at this photograph of highway construction, what do you see?